-You may think it’s hard to imagine why anyone would crave American food in Paris, a city known for its scrumptious and refined cuisine.
-But sometimes there’s just no substitute for the nostalgic associations that come with savoring certain culinary mainstays — like a perfectly baked American-style cookie.
-And we know just where to find them in Paris!
+You may think it’s hard to imagine why anyone would crave American food in Paris, a city known for its refined French cuisine.
+But sometimes there’s just no substitute for the nostalgic associations that come with savoring certain culinary mainstays — like a perfectly-baked American-style cookie — and we know just where to find them in Paris!

 Share with us the origin of your extraordinary cookies.
 What gave you the idea to turn your baking into a French business?

-Ten years ago, my youngest child went off to pre-school and I wanted to do something I love to do — I’ve always loved baking cookies!
+When my youngest child went off to pre-school, I wanted to do something I love — and I’ve always loved baking cookies!
 On a whim, I went into a shop in my neighborhood called Le Ruban Vert and asked if there was a market for my cookies.
-I continued to grow by proposing my cookies to other restaurants in the neighborhood.
+Then, I continued to grow by proposing my cookies to other restaurants in the neighborhood.
 But from the beginning, I always dreamed of having my own boutique!